poseidon-framework/poseidon-schema/README.md

 In addition to these files (and optionally their checksums), the POSEIDON.yml file SHOULD also provide a `snpSet` entry which determines the shape of the genotype file.

-Note that genotype and snp files can be optionally zipped, in which case they must end with `.gz`.
+Note that genotype and snp files can be optionally zipped, in which case they MUST end with `.gz`.

 ###  The `.janno` file